codeforsanjose/economic-indicators-dashboard/README.md

 3. Site traffic analytics

 #### 10 second test?
-In 10 seconds a user should be able to get a sense of whether the SJ economy is growing, shrinking, or staying the same.
+In 10 seconds a user should be able to get a sense of whether the SJ economy is doing well or poorly.

 In 30 seconds a user should be able to find a specific statistic that he/she is looking for (or determine that it is not listed on the page).
 E.g. number of jobs in San Jose.

-#### Does this replace/supplement an existing site?
-If so, what are key improvements that are being sought?
-No

 #### Does this map to an existing city initiative?
 Yes, ongoing data services provided by Office of Economic Development staff.